jordipbou/sloth/README.md

 # SLOTH

-Sloth is a very simple, relatively fast, double stack based virtual machine.
+A small, simple, relatively fast, double stack based virtual machine with a human readable/writeable bytecode.

+Inspired by STABLE Forth, RetroForth/ilo, XY.

+Features:

-* Very easily embedabble in a C/C++ application
+* One header only.
+Very easily embedabble in a C/C++ application.
-* Continuation based condition system
-* Human readable bytecode
+* Human readable bytecode.
-* Bytecode helpers for bootstrapping other languages
+* Bytecode helpers for easier bootstrapping of higher level languages.
-* Relatively fast interpreter
+* Relatively fast interpreter.
+* Safe (unless desired at compile time).
+Only allows access to assigned memory regions.
+* String based tests and continuations.